Lorazepam 2mg: Uses, Benefits, and Precautions

 - Implementing security measures to prevent theft or diversion

-- Counseling patients on proper use and potential risks
+- Counselling patients on proper use and potential risks

 International Travel Considerations